raaslab/raaslab.github.io/blog/_posts/Relilience Webpage.md

-Our recent contributions cover different aspects of resilience and can be summarized as follows:
+Our edit recent contributions cover different aspects of resilience and can be summarized as follows:

 -   **Withstanding attacks** - We consider multi-robot optimization tasks